minthemiddle/calendar-blocker/README.md

 ## What works

-- Creating slot arrays
+- Creating slot settings
+    - Copy config: `cp config.php.example config.php`
-    - Adjust slot settings in `slots.php`
+    - Adjust slot settings
-    - `php slots.php` to print them
-- Creating priorities in percentage numbers
-    - Adjust priorities in `distribution.php`
-    - `php distribution.php` to print them
-- Creating an example calendar file with example events
+- Creating an calendar file with events and title list
-    - Adjust event names in `main.php`
+    - Create output folder: `mkdir out`
     - `php main.php`
+    - Find output in `out`

 ## What does not work yet

-- Setting slot settings in settings file
-- Combining blocker slots with your priority
--
+- Timezones: Without timezone, I need to deduct one hour from settings file for MEZ winter time